-University of Worcester (UW) procurement strategy describes the value-added contribution the central procurement team will make towards the delivery of UW's overarching Strategic Plan objectives and how we will build on our strengths to influence the supply chain, providing benefits both within the University and beyond.
+University of Worcester (UW) procurement strategy describes the value-added contribution the central procurement team will make towards the delivery of UW's overarching Strategic Plan objectives, it's alignment and signing the Sustainable Development Goals Accord and its declaration of a Climate Emergency and net zero carbon target of all three scopes by 2030.
+It sets out how we will build on our strengths to influence the supply chain, providing benefits both within the University and beyond.

 We are committed to embedding purchasing practice and decision making that follows principles of good financial governance and delivers best value to the university and its students.
-This will be achieved by ensuring we build appropriate flexibility into our sourcing decisions, develop sustainable partnerships and encourage supply chain innovation.
+This will be achieved by ensuring we build appropriate flexibility into our sourcing decisions, develop sustainable partnerships, and encourage supply chain innovation.
 We will introduce initiatives that support a diverse range of supply chain partners and encourage local small and medium size enterprise to do business with us.
+We will support our suppliers to help them reduce upstream and down stream carbon emissions.
+We note that procurement carbon emissions account for approximately one third of the university's carbon footprint.

-Our aim is to adopt policies and processes that are fair and transparent, using suppliers who recognise the ethical, socio-economic and environmental implications of their business and have demonstrably robust policies and practices in place, to minimise any negative impact from their trading activities.
+Our aim is to adopt policies and processes that are fair and transparent, using suppliers who recognise the ethical, socio-economic, and environmental implications of their business and have demonstrably robust policies and practices in place, to minimise any negative impact, including reducing carbon emissions from their trading activities.